-- The importance of making an informed decision - When and how benefits can be taken - The lifetime allowance and how it impacts the benefits available to you. - The pension commencement lump sum (also known as tax free cash). - Pension options, including annuity purchase as well as income drawdown through Flexi Access Drawdown (FAD) and Capped Drawdown. - Uncrystallised Funds Pension Lump Sum (UFPLS) - Phased drawdown (i.e. taking benefits from part of your fund rather than all of it). - Benefits available to your beneficiaries in the event of your death.
+- The importance of making an informed decision - When and how benefits can be taken - The Lump Sum Allowance (LSA) and the Lump Sum and Death Benefit Allowance (LSDBA) - The pension commencement lump sum (also known as tax free cash). - Pension options, including annuity purchase as well as income drawdown through Flexi Access Drawdown (FAD) and Capped Drawdown. - Uncrystallised Funds Pension Lump Sum (UFPLS) - Phased drawdown (i.e. taking benefits from part of your fund rather than all of it). - Benefits available to your beneficiaries in the event of your death.